Milestones are family thing for Gowanda's Miya Scanlan

+First-year coach Lottie Gill says Scotia Snyder is so focused on helping Gowanda girls’ lacr…

-“It was special,” said Miya, who used to attend Lake Shore.
+“It was special,” said Scanlan, who used to attend Lake Shore.
 “It felt great.
 It was a great accomplishment, and I couldn’t have done it without my team.”

+The title is Nichols’ first in its first season in the Monsignor Martin High School Association and fourth postseason championship in its history.

-“We just picked up a sti6ck when we’re younger and fell in love with the game,” Miya said of the family’s success in the sport.
+“We just picked up a stick when we were younger and fell in love with the game,” Scanlan said of the family’s success in the sport.
 “It takes a lot of practice.”

 Scanlan, who holds the state record for goals in a game with 16, will play collegiately at Jacksonville University (Fla.).